maxlebedev/maleficer/README.md

 		- In the above case, there can be ambiguity about what the target phase actually sets
 	- Processors have verbose names, which include phases.
 Good hint to break them out to phase-based files.
 Some procs are shared tho
 	- We probably want a death processor rather than handling it at the end of dmg_proc
+	- AI behavior probably doesn't *all* want to live in the NPC proc

 # TODO:
 	- Trap/Potion/Scroll generation shouldn't just be center of room